aadimao1030/HypOp_Reuse/README.md

 ##### Step2: Postprocessing

-in configs, set "load best out" to true, set "epoch" to 0
+In configs, set "load best out" to true, set "epoch" to 0

 In `run_dist.py`, set `test_mode` variable to `infer`